 Ride: If you’re setting a goal to work towards by the end of the season, or you’re just looking for a challenge, consider signing yourself up for the Hastings Highlands Hilly Hundred on October 5.
 You’ll earn bragging rights when you complete this grueling race, billed as Ontario’s Toughest Century Ride.
 Take it easy with a 40km loop or go full out with the 100km or 160km routes that boast nearly 1000m of elevation gain.

 Rest: Bancroft and surrounding area, where this event starts and ends, has you covered with several B&B options.
-Certified bike-friendly accommodations include Benaaron Guest House and Trails Edge Bed and Breakfast, which are both within 25 minutes by car.
+A certified bike-friendly accommodation option is Trails Edge Bed and Breakfast, which is within 25 minutes by car.

 Bonus: Eastern Canada Gravel Cup